-The numeric standards for various parameters in this regulation and in the tables in Appendix 33-1 were assigned by the Commission after a careful analysis of the data presented on actual stream conditions and on actual and potential water uses.
+The numeric standards for various parameters in this regulation and in the tables in Appendix 33 1 were assigned by the Commission after a careful analysis of the data presented on actual stream conditions and on actual and potential water uses.
+For each parameter listed in the tables in Appendix 33-1, only the most stringent standard is shown.
+Additional, less stringent standards may apply to protect additional uses and can be found in the tables in Regulation No. 31.

-Numeric standards are not assigned for all parameters listed in the tables attached to 31.16.
+Numeric standards are not assigned for all parameters listed in the tables in Regulation No. 31.
 If additional numeric standards are found to be needed during future periodic reviews, they can be assigned by following the proper hearing procedures.